 Undergraduate Students can, through their Student Success Advisors, petition for an exception to be made in extenuating circumstances to select academic policies.
-Petitions for Exception are reviewed and decided upon by the leadership of the Department of Student Advising & Success and Undergraduate Academic Affairs.
+Petitions for Exception are reviewed and decided upon by the Petition for Exception Committee.

 This Petition for Exception process applies primarily for these academic policies: